Using multiple bank accounts to budget is the best way to organize your money!

 There is no game.
-It’s super straightforward, yet most of us have never considered it before because we (as a society) have always done this a certain way.
+It’s super straightforward, yet most of us have never considered it before because we (as a society) have always done our banking a certain way.
 Yet, this traditional way isn’t helping us; it’s actually making things more difficult.

-Why do we need multiple bank accounts?
+Why do we need to use multiple bank accounts to budget?

 Having multiple bank accounts lets you divide your money into different, easily distinguishable buckets.
 You give each bank account a name, so at a quick glance, you know that you have $567 for home repairs and $723 in your vacation fund.

 With your money divided up, it is extremely obvious what the dollars are for.
 No confusion and no mistakes.
-Easy peasy lemon squeezy as we like to say 🙂
+Easy peasy lemon squeezy, as we like to say.

-How to set up multiple bank accounts
+How to set up multiple bank accounts for budgeting

 1. Find your bank